Airport Guide: NAIA (MNL) Terminal 2, International Departures – Airside

 Bureau of Immigration departure card from MNL T3 (photographed 03 June 2022).

-If you’re travelling overseas for employment, or if you’re a first-time traveller with a hitherto unused passport (which might raise human trafficking concerns), or if other special circumstances exist, additional documents may need to be presented and the interrogation could take longer.
+If you’re a Filipino citizen travelling overseas for employment, or a first-time traveller with a brand-new passport (which might raise human trafficking concerns), or if other special circumstances exist, more documents may need to be furnished and the interview could take longer.
+A summary of additional requirements listed by travel purpose – which, I must emphasise, most leisure travellers will NOT be asked to present – can be found here.

-One VERY IMPORTANT thing to bear in mind whilst undergoing security screening: DON’T CRACK JOKES ABOUT CARRYING A BOMB.
-Even a seemingly obvious joke about having explosives on your person or in your luggage will land you in very, VERY deep trouble.
+One VERY IMPORTANT thing to bear in mind whilst undergoing security inspection: DON’T CRACK ANY JOKES ABOUT CARRYING A BOMB.
+Even a plainly humorous jest about having explosives on your person or in your luggage might land you in very, VERY deep trouble.
 The jocular nature of such a remark is no defence, and neither is the absence of an actual bomb upon subsequent inspection.
 At worst, you’ll face five years in prison and a fine to boot.
 DON’T DO IT.

 GENERAL LAYOUT

 Originally designed as a domestic terminal – and only later adapted to serve international flights – T2 lacks the space and infrastructure to support the facilities normally found in a major transport hub.
-The airside zone consists of a single level, with shopping, dining, seating, and boarding facilities all shoehorned into the same space.
+The airside zone consists of a single level with shopping, dining, seating, and boarding areas all shoehorned into the same space.

 SHOPPING, DINING, AND OTHER FACILITIES